How It Works

 Day 5 (April 26): Nature's Alphabet Day 6 (April 27): Outdoor Art

 Any limitations on the photos?
 Mainly just be original, venture beyond your house or yard, take all of them outdoors, and fit the categories (with wide latitude).
 They don't have to be taken during a single run or walk.
 You can submit as many photos as you'd like, but you are only required to submit one photo per category and one category per photo (seven different photos).
 The idea is to use smartphone cameras and to take snapshots, not high-resolution photos.
-We reserve the right to disqualify and remove any offensive photos or any that are copyrighted, have been taken by someone other than the participant, or involve an invasion of privacy or trespassing.
+We reserve the right to disqualify and remove any offensive photos or any that are copyrighted, have been taken by someone other than the participant or someone collaborating with the participant, or involve an invasion of privacy or trespassing.
 Photos that don't fit the categories or the event rules will also be removed.

 Day 7 (April 28): Shadow Friends Day 8 (April 29): Water Wonders